A-Z of Copywriting: C — How to Write Enticing Call to Actions

 Whatever it is you want people to do, an irresistible call to action can really help.

 For instance, if you’re a wedding photographer you might want to write something like: ‘Congratulations!
-You’ve captured your forever partner.
-Now we’ll capture those precious wedding day moments for you to keep forever!’ … Okay, that’s a bit cheesy, but you get my drift.
+You’ve 'captured' your forever partner.
+Now let us capture those precious wedding day moments for you to keep forever!’ … Okay, that’s a bit cheesy, but you get my drift.
 And then link to your contact details.

 Or if you run a Cordon Bleu cookery school, your CTA could be: ‘Harness your inner MasterChef talents!
 Amaze your guests with superior haute cuisine dishes.’

 Keep these tips in mind when writing CTAs:

 Use subjects and verbs to quickly capture people’s understanding of what you’re offering – in other words, tell them to take this action to get that benefit

 Be practical – offer to help people with ‘further insights’, ‘the best options’, ‘we have the answer’, and so on

 Numbers indicate what you’re offering – how much help, what discount they can have, how much value.
 For instance: ‘Over 250 customers are already reaping the rewards from our new accounting software…’